danilotestoni/WebApplicationDependencyInjectionMiddlewareTest/README.md

-# Dependence injection, Middleware and asynchronous processes
+# Dependency Injection, Middleware and asynchronous processes

-Web Application To test dependence injection, Middleware and asynchronous processes in an API
+Web Application To test dependency injection, Middleware and asynchronous processes in an API

 A little history: